SMART on FHIR

 There are three methods of authentication for FHIR applications.
 The first two methods are used by human users:

-• User/provider: authenticates with EHR application credentials
+• User/provider: Authenticates with Veradigm EHR application credentials

-• Patient: authenticates with patient portal (such as FollowMyHealth or AHC) credentials
+• Patient: Authenticates with patient portal (such as FollowMyHealth or AHC) credentials

 In the third method, a computer system or third-party application calls the FHIR API.
 For example: